-Part 1 of this screening series, On Earth, Structure and Sadness, took place on 1 November.
-Part 2, On Earth, Poison and Place, is upcoming on 10 December and Part 3, On Earth, Missing and Memory, will be taking place on 14 January at Peckhamplex, London.
+Part 1 of this screening series, On Earth, Structure and Sadness and Part 2, On Earth, Poison and Place, took place on 1 November and 10 December 2018 and Part 3, On Earth, Missing and Memory, will be taking place on 14 January at Peckhamplex, London.

-On Earth and Gardening is curated by Lucia Pietroiusti (Curator, General Ecology) with Holly Shuttleworth and Kostas Stasinopoulos.
+On Earth and Gardening is curated by Lucia Pietroiusti (Curator, General Ecology) and Kostas Stasinopoulos with Holly Shuttleworth.
 Advisors: Pierre Huyghe and Filipa Ramos (co-curator, The Shape of a Circle in the Mind of a Fish and advisor on the Serpentine's General Ecology project).
 Presented in collaboration with Vdrome.

 General Ecology is the Serpentine's galleries' long-term, ongoing investigation into complex systems, interspecies landscapes and environmental questions, which manifests through research, publications, exhibitions, study programmes, radio and events.